Seasonal Living Magazine's

 The Property

 Gary’s vision placed this house in Malibu, California, where the landscapes and the real estate are nothing short of amazing.
-His brief for the virtual home included having it located on 20 acres as close to a beach as possible, with options for a fully sustainable garden and a vineyard.
+He imagined the Showhouse on a sprawling 20-acre estate near the beach, complete with a sustainable garden and vineyard, embracing the essence of luxurious, yet conscientious, living.

 The Architecture

-When completed, this house will be a 720 degree fully tourable experience, much like real estate listings you may be used to seeing by now, or Google Maps, with 360 degree views and clickable navigation spots.
-Visitors will be able to walk all over this house from the comfort of their own home.
+The house is now a 360 degree fully tourable experience, much like real estate listings you may be used to seeing by now, or Google Maps, with 360 degree views and clickable navigation spots.
+Visitors are be able to walk all over this house from the comfort of their own home.
 But, here’s the thing that sets this apart.
-Not only can you “walk” around the virtual house, but the furnishings will be marked with clickable links, which takes you to product and purchasing information.
+Not only can you “walk” around the virtual house, but the furnishings are marked with clickable links, which takes you to product and purchasing information.
 You can SHOP this showhouse!
-Selected products will also have an augmented reality feature, meaning you can view them IN your own home.
-This will be an experience like no other.
+Originally, selected products had an augmented reality feature so that you could view them in your home, however that feature is no longer available.

 The Interior Designers